Pandapip1/SelectAnyNumberRounds/README.md

 [^2]: Due to an unusual interaction, picking "Distill Acquisition" results in a softlock.
 Potentially fixed by [2cba542cfa00e7315f3c567e48a4c49c582689a7](https://github.com/Pandapip1/SelectAnyNumberRounds/commit/2cba542cfa00e7315f3c567e48a4c49c582689a7)

-[^3]: When the timer runs out, you pick a random card, and the timer goes away.
-However, if it was not the continue card, you can continue picking cards.
-Potentially fixed by [86d879f4aa6de4de43633c0db9e8109bf63e1fa7](https://github.com/Pandapip1/SelectAnyNumberRounds/commit/86d879f4aa6de4de43633c0db9e8109bf63e1fa7)
+[^3]: When you pick a card, the timer disappears.
+However, if the timer runs out, the next player will be able to pick a card, as expected.

 [^4]: Reported by user.
 Tries to create and display endless "BU" cards once continue is picked: ![Provided screenshot](https://media.discordapp.net/attachments/1095772439172091935/1096163350527881226/image.png)